iPhone launch X-pectations: 2-3 million units, per KGI

-According to recent reports, the upcoming iPhone X might be in limited supply...as previously expected.
+As predicted, the upcoming iPhone X looks like it might be in limited supply.

 A morning report from KGI Securities analyst Ming-Chi Kuo (via 9to5Mac) now says that there will be somewhere between 2-3 million iPhone X models available at launch in two weeks.
 Previous reports suggested shortages based on supplies of components related to the new front-facing TrueDepth camera and its infrared dot-projecting technology.